Amazon Prime Day 2019: Where to find the best deals on smartwatches and fitness trackers

 -

-Jun 25•Never miss a Prime Day deal when it starts July 15
+Jun 28•Don't miss a single Prime Day 2019 deal when it starts July 15

 -

-Jun 25•Amazon Prime Day 2019 officially starts July 15, but these early deals are available now
+Jun 27•Prime Day 2019 starts July 15 -- these are the best deals available so far

 -

-Jun 25•Why wait for Prime Day?
-Save money on Amazon's luxury Kindle e-reader and Cloud Cam
+Jun 27•Why wait for Prime Day?
+Save now on Amazon's best Kindle e-reader and Cloud Cam

 -